restic/restic/doc/047_tuning_backup_parameters.rst

 Data Verification
 =================

-To prevent the upload of corrupted data to the repository, restic verifies that files can be decoded and contain the correct data beforehand.
+To prevent the upload of corrupted data to the repository, which can happen due to hardware issues or software bugs, restic verifies that generated files can be decoded and contain the correct data beforehand.
 This increases the CPU usage during backups.
-If necessary, you can disable this verification using the option ``--no-extra-verify``.
+If necessary, you can disable this verification using the ``--no-extra-verify`` option of the ``backup`` command.
+However, in this case you should verify the repository integrity more actively using ``restic check --read-data`` (or the similar ``--read-data-subset`` option).
-However, in this case you should verify the repository integrity more actively using ``restic check --read-data``.
 Otherwise, data corruption due to hardware issues or software bugs might go unnoticed.

 File Read Concurrency